TathergangBrathering/Alphabetazation/draft/mrs-fine.md

   You're stuck in my mind
   Dear Miss Fine
   Do you have some time?
+  Hey Sunny
+  Do you wanna grab a coffee with me
   You've shown me yours
   I'd like to show you mine